Linh91/ping-n-go/README.md

 <img src="https://user-images.githubusercontent.com/17644847/29082432-67f81a68-7c5d-11e7-8073-c1a41cd78895.png">

 ### Features
+- Results will be unique to the location inputted.
 - Location must be between -10 to +10 (Y axis), -10 to +10 (X axis) and can not be a letter
 <img src="https://user-images.githubusercontent.com/17644847/29082166-9d01563a-7c5c-11e7-876f-2e19059c2fab.png">